lambdaclass/concrete/ROADMAP.md

     specs need it.
 Each formal module must state its erasure/runtime story, its evidence class, the Lean artifact it lowers to, and the refinement relation to runtime containers such as `Vec`, `HashMap`, `OrderedMap`, and `HashSet`.
 24b.
-Add a **shipped pure-core stdlib proof arc**, distinct from the pull-gated
+Add a **selective shipped pure-core stdlib proof arc**, distinct from the
-    formal-container work in 24a.
-This proves the stdlib code users actually call, not separate mathematical containers.
+    pull-gated formal-container work in 24a.
+This proves stable stdlib code users actually call, not separate mathematical containers, and it is not a mandate to prove all 414+ public API rows before the API surface has been validated by workloads.
 Scope v1 narrowly:
     `Option`/`Result` helpers (`map`, `and_then`, `map_err`, identity /
     composition where expressible), numeric checked helpers (success/failure agreement with documented overflow, divide-by-zero, and narrowing